top of page

 Te Ika Taukārapa

-We practice tikanga Tūhoe working around the Taonga Pounamu, which includes keeping our Taiwhanga Pounamu (workspace) neutral, no eating or drinking within our workspace.
+We practice tikana Tūhoe working around the Taona Pounamu, which includes keeping our Taiwhana Pounamu (workspace) neutral, no eating or drinking within our workspace.

-We also whakawātea all taonga before they leave us.
-This is where we clear the taonga to leave the healing protection of Poutini and the mana of the Pounamu.
+We also whakawātea all taona before they leave us.
+This is where we clear the taona to leave the healing protection of Poutini and the mana of the Pounamu.

-We sell our work via our website, we also have a small selection in some art galleries and we also do local markets throughout the year.
+We sell our work via our website, we also have a small selection in some art galleries.

 These shapes have a story leading us back to the environment.